Project-Vyre/FinalityMC-web/index.md

 [Finality Mote Repository]{: .btn .btn-outline .fs-4 }

 # Developer Announcements
-After further playtesting, the Create Mixing recipe for creating Mystical Agriculture's Infusion Crystal does not work on 1.19.2.
-This will require some further testing on the other 1.19.2 modpack variants.
+After further playtesting, the Create Mixing recipe for creating Mystical Agriculture's Infusion Crystal does not work on 1.19.2 and 1.18.2.
+The issue at hand is that the crystal is just never made despite the recipe being able to be executed in-game with the correct ingredients.
+This has since been fixed in the following Finality versions:

+- Mote 0.1.1b and higher
+- Tau 04a1 and higher
+- Omnia 06a2 and higher
+- Genesis 0.1.2b and higher

 Currently there are **four** variants of the modpack, see the table below.